 A while back I was “interviewed” for an article that was supposed to appear in the Toronto Star, and you will be happy to hear that I am turning over a new leaf when being interviewed, I actually prepared for it!
+Thanks to that I have these really useful RESP tips too!

 Previously, if during interviews it sounded like I was talking out of my hat, I was, but things are changing.
 What happened to the article with the Toronto Star about Registered Education Savings Plans (RESP) I have no idea, but let me give you some of my notes that I had prepared, along with some links to some of my own thoughts on the subject.